 \Included are the materials for a variety of projects.
-Depending on time and goals for students it is up to the educator to select necessary resources.
+Depending on the time available and your goals for students, it is up to the educator to select necessary resources.
 Estimated cost and purchase suggestions are listed within the materials section of each activity.